AlicjaStrojecka/AlicjaStrojecka/README.md

 <div align="center">

-# Hi there, I'm Alice 👋
+# 👋 Hi there, I'm Alice

- 🌟 Welcome to my page 🌟

 ## ✨ About Me:
 </div>